 TW: Mental health, suicide

-Every year, January is Thyroid Awareness Month.
-A month dedicated to talking about thyroid disease – the conditions and symptoms, importance of diagnosis and treatment, but also the many issues we face as thyroid patients.
+January is Thyroid Awareness Month, a month dedicated to talking about thyroid disease – giving us the chance to raise awareness around thyroid conditions, the symptoms, the importance of diagnosis and optimised treatment, and also the many issues we face as thyroid patients.

 - Mental health problems

 I’ve also heard from countless people who became suicidal or had family members who tragically acted on these feelings due to an undiagnosed or inadequately treated thyroid condition.

 So it’s no surprise that we have a lot of progress to make in how people with thyroid disease are treated.

 - The World Health Organization estimates that 750 million people in the world have some form of thyroid disease

 - Which includes 1 in 20 people in the UK, says the British Thyroid Foundation

 - Though The ATA say that as many as 60% are undiagnosed

 - And around 8 times more women are affected than men, with key triggers being puberty, pregnancy and the menopause

 Symptoms of thyroid conditions are far-reaching, as thyroid hormone is needed for every cell and function in the body.